The Curtis Center works to provide an increasing number of U.S K-12 students with access to rigorous and engaging mathematical activity.

 Executive Director

-In 2007, the UCLA Mathematics Department Chair Christoph Theile and her mathematical mentor, UCLA Mathematics Professor Ted Gamelin, invited her to serve as Executive Director of The Curtis Center.
+In 2007, the UCLA Mathematics Department invited her to serve as Executive Director of their newly established Curtis Center for Mathematics and Teaching.
 In this role, she has led numerous projects with districts and industry partners aimed at improving the quality of mathematics activity in K-12 schools.
 She served as PI on two California Math Science Partnership grants and directed four Smarter Balanced Mathematics Task Development Projects.
 In 2020, she was awarded $1.1M by the Bill and Melinda Gates Foundation to develop and implement an Applied Mathematics Mentorship Program to increase student success in mathematics in three South Los Angeles schools.

-Heather served on the 2010 California Academic Content Standards Committee, the 2012 California Framework Committee, the 2013 U.S. Dept. of Education’s Race to the Top Technical Review and currently serves on the Oregon Technical Advisory Committee.
+Heather served on the 2010 California Academic Content Standards Committee, the 2012 California Framework Committee, the 2013 United States Department of Education’s Race to the Top Technical Review.
+She currently serves on the Oregon Technical Advisory Committee.
 She is a Nationally Board Certified Teacher and winner of the UCLA Mathematics Department’s 2023 Sorgenfrey Distinguished Teaching Award which honors faculty for excellence in teaching.
 She is the daughter and grandaughter of teachers, with her father being the first LAUSD mathematics teacher to incorporate computers into the mathematics classroom.

 Michelle Sidwell